skat/dms-public/README.md

 # dms-public

-### Please note that the documents on this site are aimed at the current implementation of the H7 and I2 declaration messages.
-Onboarding of other declaration types has not yet started, and the document are subject to change.
+### This site contains documents regarding the implementation of both the H7 and I2 declaration messages and the forthcoming implementation of the new export and transit declarations.
+Onboarding to the other declaration types have not yet begun.

+### Please note that the documents will be updated with new information whenever it is available.

-### The documents however will give a good understanding of the onboarding effort.
+### The documents give an indication of the onboarding effort.

 For onboarding start reading the onboarding guide: <br/>
 [DMS Onboarding Guide (Danish)](https://github.com/skat/dms-public/blob/master/Onboarding%20Documents/DMS%20Onboardingguide.pdf) <br/><br/>